0-mostafa-rezaee-0/Resume_CV_ATS-Friendly/README.md

 │       README.md                                  <-- Project overview
 ```

-# 2. LaTeX on Windows, WSL, and VS Code
+# 2. LaTeX Environment Options

 ## 2.1.
-LaTeX on Local vs. Overleaf
+LaTeX Environment Choices

-This subsection compares different LaTeX environments for resume creation, focusing on local installation methods versus cloud-based alternatives.
+Based on our experience, we recommend two primary approaches for working with LaTeX for your resume projects.
+Local installations of LaTeX on Windows and WSL can be problematic and time-consuming, so we recommend these more reliable options:

-### Local LaTeX with Docker
+### 2.1.1.
+Docker-Based LaTeX Environment

 - **Full Capabilities:** Docker-based LaTeX provides **complete functionality** equivalent to traditional installations
 - **Environment Control:** Offers **full control** over package installation and configuration